Linaro/lkft-website/_pages/logs/rclog/index.md

 ### 2019-08-22
 #### 4.4.190 4.9.190 4.14.140 4.19.68 5.2.10
 <!-- sla <24h 5 -->
-- Reported no regressions in in <24h
+- Reported no regressions in <24h

 ### 2019-08-14
 #### 4.14.139, 4.19.67, 5.2.9